 - Pair with: Roasted root vegetables, potatoes, tomatoes, beans, cabbage, oily fish, shrimp, pears, apples, fiber-rich whole grain breads and low-sodium soups

 - Simple Dish: Use sprigs of rosemary as skewers to grill shrimp.

 - Prep: Remove leaves similar to you prepare rosemary but more gently as thyme is delicate.
 Since the leaves are so little, you don’t need to chop them.

 - Tips: Add at the beginning of cooking process for the best flavor.

-- Pair with: Chicken, beef, carrots, corn, mushrooms, potatoes, tomatoes, green beans and low-fat or fat-free, low sodium: soups, chowders, stews
+- Pair with: Chicken, carrots, corn, mushrooms, potatoes, tomatoes, green beans and low-sodium: soups, chowders, stews

 - Simple Dish: Add chopped tomatoes, onion, olive oil and thyme to a roasting pan.
-Slow roast for one hour at 300 degrees for a delicious chunky tomato topping.
+Slow roast for one hour at 300 degrees for a delicious chunky tomato topping for whole grain pasta.

 Article copyright © 2015 American Heart Association.
 This recipe is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.